-Magdalene College admits students to study all academic subjects offered at Cambridge.
+Magdalene College admits students to study all academic degree subjects offered at Cambridge.

-There are 30 undergraduate courses at Cambridge.
+There are over 30 undergraduate courses at Cambridge.
 Courses at Cambridge cover over 65 subject areas allowing students to specialise their interests and direction of study.

 Anglo-Saxon, Norse & Celtic

 Anglo-Saxon, Norse and Celtic is a degree course unique to Cambridge.
 It explores the history, culture, languages, and literature of the various peoples who inhabited Britain, Ireland and Scandinavia in the early Middle Ages.

 Archaeology covers a huge range of topics, spanning the evolution of humans, the development of farming, ancient civilisations and world empires, as well as the role of material culture in our lives and of heritage in our society.